AserJoker/noix-model-react/README.md

 ## Prerequisite

-If you want use dialog, you need to wrap the component where you call related methods inside Container and use useModel/useDispatch to get the API.
+If you want use model, you need to wrap the component where you call related methods inside Container and use useModel/useDispatch to get the API.

 ```jsx
 //App.jsx